Texel and IJsselmer

 The first cycling stretch of this tour takes you through small villages scattered in the beautiful flat and green polder landscape.
 The first stop is at the Zaanse Schans open air museum (free entry) with its traditional Old Dutch wooden houses, windmills and the cheese- and clog factory.
 After this visit you will cycle through the “Land of Leeghwater”, a green polder area between Amsterdam, Alkmaar and Hoorn.
 Stroll through the former whaler’s village De Rijp and pass by the windmills of Schermerhorn.
 Your boat will be waiting for you near the historical city centre of Alkmaar.

-Due to works on the locks of Zaandam in 2020, on some departure dates day 2 and day 3 of the tour will be subject to some changes.
-On day 2 you will spend the night in Enkhuizen instead of Alkmaar and some transfers by bus will be included.
+Due to works on the locks of Zaandam in 2020, from the beginning of the season until the end of May the tour will be subject to some changes.
+You will spend the night in Enkhuizen instead of Alkmaar and some transfers by bus will be included.

 4. Den Helder – Den Oever (several optons from 15/65 km to 9/41 miles)